benjohnbarnes/Service/README.md

 ### What is `ServiceContext`?

 `ServiceContext` is a protocol you will define.
 It encapsulates the common details your service creation functions need.
-Exactly what the protocol requires will be determined by the way your modules perform requests.
+Exactly what the protocol provides is determined by the way your modules perform requests.

 `ServiceContext` might frequently provide:

 * A mechanism to build a complete service `URL` from just a service path (see `context.baseURL.appending(path: "taxService")`).
 * A mechanism to perform a `URLRequest` (see `context.perform(request)`).

-`ServiceContext` may also include:
+`ServiceContext` could also provide:

-* An system to obtain an authentication token for requests.
+* A system to obtain an authentication token for requests.
-* A way to report parsing errors in responses from the backend.
+* A way to report parsing errors in the backend's responses.

 But these possibilities are just suggestions.